Bound4life: Activism

 A 2008 "Silent Siege" where youth prayed silently for the ending of abortion.

 The key identifying element of the movement is a piece of red tape with the word "LIFE" handwritten on it that is worn over the mouth during prayer gatherings.
 "Taping their mouths shut" is a voluntary way of promoting prayer as opposed to vocal protest.
-In this context, prayer is described as an appeal to God as the Judge of heaven and earth.
+The organization's motto is "It's not a protest.
+It's a prayer meeting."

 The organization encourages participants to make a three-part pledge.
 The first deals with praying daily for abortion to end; presumably for the 1973 Supreme Court decision Roe v.
 Wade to be overturned.
 The second part calls for participants to only vote for candidates that support a similar point of view concerning abortion.
 The final part calls for participants to "obey God in acts of compassion and justice."
-Sources state that over 320,000 participants have taken this pledge.

-References are also made to promoting adoption as a legitimate alternative to abortion regardless of circumstances.

-Bound4LIFE participants in the past have shown interest in and have attempted to directly and indirectly influence federal and state legislation through personal contact and voter mobilization.
+Participants wear a red "life" wristband, sold by the organization, as a symbol of this pledge.